-The new Library/Learning Resource Center is a two-story, 40,000 square foot building with a capacity for 100,000 print volumes.
-It was funded by State and Measure E, designed by LPA Architechture Firm in Irvine and built by Taisei Construction Corporation of Cypress.
+The Library/Learning Resource Center is a two-story, 40,000 square foot building with a capacity for 100,000 print volumes.
+It was funded by State and Measure E, designed by LPA Architecture Firm in Irvine and built by Taisei Construction Corporation of Cypress.

 The groundbreaking ceremony for the new Library/Learning Resource Center was held on January 25th, 2005 (see pictures).
 The construction took 18 months (see pictures).
 The building was completed in summer 2006 and dedicated on Sept.
-27, 2006 (see pictures/news release).
+27, 2006.

 Back to Library Homepage